Top 50 Best Privacy Fence Ideas – Shielded Backyard Designs

 Traditional style fencing isn’t relegated to just the wooden picket fences in the front yards of suburbia.
 There are a number of timeless styles and designs that work well to provide backyard privacy as well.
 If you’ve got a traditional style home and want to put up a fence that blends in with your design, this might be the category to focus on.

-The trick here is to choose a fence style that fits your yard.
+The trick here is to choose a fence style that fits your outdoor space.
 If you’ve got some rolling hills in your backyard, it would make sense that you’d choose a fence with round curves to mimic the slopes.
 You could use an arched fence or scalloped fence design, as they both maintain smooth, consistent curves.
 While you certainly can build them yourself, it might save time to purchase these in panels.

 5. Contemporary Privacy Fence Ideas